-In 2014, a new stairlift for straight stairs was developed; it is an improved version of the SL-1000, the model currently on the market.
-This new stairlift will be introduced to market in the fall of 2015.
+In 2015, the K_2 , a new stairlift for straight stairs, was introduced to market; it is an improved version of the SL-1000, the model currently on the market.

 Competitive Conditions

 There are two major competitors to Savaria within the North American accessibility equipment industry.
 Most of the information relating to competition in the accessibility equipment industry was obtained through corporate websites and information provided directly by Savaria.